ararslan/Maker.jl/README.md

 connect dependencies (like the PHONY target in a Makefile).
 All dependencies (also called prerequisites) must be satisfied before running the action.

+`directory`, `file`, `task`, and `variable` are all exported, but it is best to fully qualify these to help task definitions stand out.

 ## Utilities

 A few utilities are provided to help with tasks:

-* `Maker.rm(name)` -- Equivalent to `Base.rm`, but it doesn't error if file `name` is missing.
+* `Maker.rm(name)` -- Equivalent to `Base.rm`, but it doesn't error if file
+  `name` is missing.

-* `Maker.clean(name, filelist)` -- Create a task `name` (defaults to "clean")
-* that will delete files given in `filelist`.
+* `Maker.clean(name, filelist)` -- Create a task `name` (defaults to "clean") that will delete files given in `filelist`.

+None of these are exported.

 ## Under the hood

-Maker.jl uses the global Dict `Maker.TARGETS` to store active tasks.
+`Maker` uses the global Dict `Maker.TARGETS` to store active tasks.
 Some state is also stored in a [JLD](https://github.com/JuliaLang/JLD.jl) file ".maker-cache.jld" in the active directory.
 This stores hashes for functions and variables along with timestamps.
-This allows Maker.jl to be used between sessions.
+This allows `Maker` to be used between sessions.

 Note that tasks are defined globally, so they may be defined in modules or